-All the companies that have participated in this effort over the years are listed below, but our gratitude for this new revision specifically to Andrew Cotton (BBC), Jean Louis Diascorn (Harmonic), Richard Doherty (Dolby), Andrew Dunne (BBC), Chris Johns (Sky UK), Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCUniversal), and Alessandro Travaglini (Fraunhofer).
+All the companies that have participated in this effort over the years are listed below but our gratitude for this new revision specifically to Andrew Cotton (BBC), Jean Louis Diascorn (Harmonic), Richard Doherty (Dolby), Andrew Dunne (BBC), Chris Johns (Sky UK), Bill Redmann (InterDigital), Chris Seeger (Comcast/NBCUniversal), and Alessandro Travaglini (Fraunhofer).

-Jim describes the many updates in this version on the following page.
+The many updates in this version are described by Jim on the following page.